rook/rook/Documentation/CRDs/Object-Storage/ceph-object-store-crd.md

 ## Health settings

-Rook-Ceph will be default monitor the state of the object store endpoints.
+Rook will be default monitor the state of the object store endpoints.
 The following CRD settings are available:

 * `healthCheck`: main object store health monitoring section